relativ/sealang/readme.txt

-Sealang is an opensource application for creating dynamic web pages like as php, nodejs, python.
+PascalWeb is an opensource application for creating dynamic web pages like as php, nodejs, python.

 Configuring